 We've already touched upon potential directions to approach new forms of organization.
 As described above, every organizational context unavoidably becomes a particular rights fundament, an issuer, and an organizer of rights to itself.
 This perspective, as emphasized consideration for novel designs, should hold openings yet to be explored.

 Certainly, this direction comes with its limitations.
-The social power of organizing tends to be initially rather modest, extending to the amount of social commitment to it, which is likely to start with a small reach.
+The social power of organizing tends to be initially rather modest,be modest at first, limited by the level of commitment it receives and likely starting small.
 It can offer external relations to itself and the things it produces but has no powers beyond that.

 But this is a situation that we generally find ourselves in.
 We are able to grow only through other's intentional acts of commitment and spending much of our labor working toward such.
 This points to an additional reason why a license-based organization holds an interest in exploring novel organizational architectures.
 A distributive approach, where any engagement point with the license can become its operative head, dispersing the pressure to succeed.
 A singular initiative could be transformed into a multi-headed effort, allowing for local cultures of operation.